Becoming a Fiscal Host

 • A bank account

-• Someone to serve as an admin
+• Someone to serve as admin (or multiple admins)